Ince Power Station: Ince A

 Coal was delivered to the station's coal storage area by rail from the East Midlands coalfields.

-Water for the station's systems was taken from the River Dee at Chester, and taken to the station by a pipeline built by the West Cheshire Water Board to serve the power station and the uranium enrichment plant.
+Water for the station's systems was taken from the River Dee at Chester, and taken to the station by an 8 mile pipeline built by the West Cheshire Water Board to serve the power station and the uranium enrichment plant.
 The water was cooled using four hyperboloid natural draft cooling towers.
 Each tower was 250 ft tall and had a 205 ft base diameter, with a cooling capacity of 2.75 million gallons per hour.

 Ince B

 Ince B Power Station built as part of the Dash for Oil in the UK during the 1960s, schemed as being a base load operating power station.
 The choice of the Ince site for a large new oil-fired station was politically influenced as the government wanted a station in the North West of England, which led to a rumour that the power station was built with the only purpose of creating jobs.

 The station's construction suffered lengthy delays.
 Its transmission system was inadequate to handle the large flow of electricity from the nuclear power stations to the north.
 There were also faults with the station's rotors, which required them returning to the manufacturer's works.
 The station eventually used two notional spares.
 Low productivity among construction staff was also a problem, almost leading to the abandonment of the project.
 The station had eventually begun operating by March 1984, when it achieved the second-highest thermal efficiency in the country for a plant of its size, after Pembroke Power Station in Wales.

 The station occupied a 125 acre site.
 Its boiler house measured 102.5 m by 49.5 m and was 61 m tall.
 The turbine hall was 123 m by 60 m and 32 m tall.
 There were two boilers rated at 447 kg/s, steam conditions were 158.58 bar at 538 °C with reheat to 538 °C. There were two 500-MW Parsons generators, along with two 25-MW Avon gas turbines.
 In 1993, one of the station's two units, Unit 5, was converted to burn orimulsion, its boilers being provided by Clarke Chapman Ltd. The station B had a single 152.5 m chimney, with a diameter of 12.5 m which tapered to 7.6 m.
 The station used a single hyperboloid induced draft cooling tower, which stood 116.7 m tall.

 Fuel oil was supplied directly to the station by a pipeline, directly from Shell's Stanlow Oil Refinery.
 Oil was also brought to the station by ship, via a berth on the Manchester Ship Canal.

 The station was controlled by two GEC 2050 computers.

 The generating capacity, electricity output and thermal efficiency were as shown in the table.